+Not sure what a good credit score is because you don’t know what the credit score scale or range is supposed to be?
 Credit scores are some of the most confusing, yet essential components of personal finance.
-Reminiscent of our school days, consumers are basically “graded” on how well we manage our finances, ranging from Excellent to Poor, rather than A to F. If you’ve never applied for a mortgage or auto loan, you’ve probably wondered “what is a good credit score?”
+Your credit score rating affects you every time you want to buy or invest and need to borrow money.
+Reminiscent of our school days, consumers are basically “graded” by companies like Experian, TransUnion, and Equifax on how well we manage our finances, ranging from Excellent to Poor.
+If you’ve never applied for a mortgage or auto loan, you’ve probably wondered what is a good credit score.

-The simple answer is that credit scores range from 300 to 850, with 850 being the highest and best score.
+The simple answer is that your credit score ranges from 300 to 850, with 850 being the highest and best score.
 Additionally, a good credit score is anything above 720.
 There are a few legitimate ways to view your credit score online, but it helps to first know what to look for and what it all means.

 Why Does Your Credit Score Matter?